davidliwei/mageck2/README.md

 MAGeCK2 is a new computational tool, built upon MAGeCK, for CRISPR screening analysis.

-Compared with MAGeCK, MAGeCK2 highlights the following functionalities:
+Compared with MAGeCK, MAGeCK2 highlights the following additional functionalities:

 * Paired sample analysis
+* Processing and analyzing screens with UMIs

 More functions to be added.